108 Total complaints

 Crash: Yes Fire: No Injuries: 1 Towed Medical attention Unknown

-Sep 2025 ELECTRICAL SYSTEM,UNKNOWN OR OTHER The Horn does not work in the rain.
+Sep 2025 ELECTRICAL SYSTEM The Horn does not work in the rain.
 I reported this. they sent a technician to replace it. the issue is not resolved. this is extremely dangerous.

 Incident: Aug 2025